Organized by INTESDA in association with Suranaree University of Technology and the Parasitic Disease Research Center

 The COVID-19 pandemic has disrupted education systems around the world and created unique challenges for every student and teacher from primary level through to higher education.
 Emerging issues in education have renewed arguments and rethinking of traditional ways of teaching and learning.
 While schools have begun to reopen and travel has resumed, public health and crisis management concerns remain in place while education stakeholders contemplate the unknowns in the post-COVID frontiers in education.

-It is with these concerns in mind that we welcome you to join us for the Honolulu Education Conference (HEC) to be held January 4-6, 2022 at the Hawaii Convention Center in Honolulu, Hawaii, United States.
+It is with these concerns in mind that we welcome you to join us for the Honolulu Education Conference (HEC) to be held January 4-6, 2022.

 Lianne Urada, School of Social Work, San Diego State University, United States